example42/puppet-tp/README.md

   - Smooth coexistence with any existing Puppet modules setup: you decide what to manage

-It is intended to be used in modules that operate at an higher abstraction layer (as the ones in points C and D) where we assemble and use different application modules to achieve the setup we need.
+It is intended to be used in modules that operate at an higher abstraction layer (local site modules, profiles and so on) where we assemble and use different application modules to achieve the setup we need.

 ## Provided Resources